Rebilly/framepay-docs/docs/examples/react.md

 ---

-If you want to use the framepay without the `framepay-react` package, you could take a look at the example [framepay-preact-direct-integration](https://codesandbox.io/s/framepay-preact-direct-integration-irbi4)
+`framepay-react` is the easiest way to integrate framepay into your React project.
+However, if you prefer to use framepay directly, you can look at the example [framepay-preact-direct-integration](https://codesandbox.io/s/framepay-preact-direct-integration-irbi4)